 Medical Services staff members provide care for the evaluation and treatment of an illness or injury, preventive health care and health education, immunizations, nutrition counseling, and travel medicine and sexual health services.
+Psychiatry Services staff provide ongoing medication management for students to address their mental health concerns.
 Habif Health and Wellness Center providers are participating members of the Washington University in St. Louis Physician's Network.
 Any condition requiring specialized medical services will be referred to an appropriate specialist.
-Habif accepts most health insurance plans and will be able to bill the plan according to plan benefits.
+Habif accepts health insurance plans that have met waiver criteria for the student health insurance plan and will be able to bill the plan according to plan benefits.
 The student health insurance plan requires a referral for medical care any time care is not provided at Habif (except in an emergency).
 Call 314-935-6666 or visit the Habif website to schedule an appointment (https://students.wustl.edu/habif-health-wellness-center/).